These electrical podcasts will spark ideas and inspiration for growing your electrical business

 Modern Electrician: Based in Frederick, Md., this podcast is hosted by Doug Powell, a journeyman electrician at Lumen Brothers Electric Co.
-He explores what makes someone a master in their trade by talking to tradespeople, comedians and business owners to learn the secrets of their success.
+He explores what makes someone a master in their electrical career by talking to tradespeople, comedians, and business owners to learn the secrets of their success.
 This podcast airs weekly.

 Electrician’s Success Podcast: Based in Perth, Australia, this podcast is hosted by Greg Allan, founder of the Academy and Response Electricians and former National Electrician of the Year.
-Allan is passionate about delivering valuable content to the industry to make it better for every electrician.
+Allan is passionate about delivering valuable content to the industry to make it better for every electrical contractor.
 It airs weekly.